 Treatment depends on many things:

-If you are still growing, your doctor might recommend a back brace.
+If you are still growing, your provider might recommend a back brace.
 A back brace prevents further curving.
 There are many different types of braces.
 What kind you get depends on the size and location of your curve.
 Your provider will pick the best one for you and show you how to use it.
 Back braces can be adjusted as you grow.

 You may need surgery if the spine curve is severe or getting worse very quickly.